Gigs in the Garden

 Bring your lawn chairs or blankets and listen to live, local music in an extraordinary setting!
 Beer and wine are available for purchase (now $1 off for Sister Cities members).
 Kids will love the playground nearby!

-The concerts are free to attend; a $10 donation is suggested (cash or card accepted).
+The concerts are free to attend; a $10 donation is suggested.
 In the case of inclement weather, the concerts will move inside the adjacent Springfield-Greene County Botanical Center.

 FACEBOOK EVENT